Black Friday Sale!

 • Sponsored content, like when a game developer pays you to play their game.

 Your audience is what will get a brand’s attention.
 You should have a decent number of viewers and a clear understanding of who they are, their interests, and the types of problems they need solved.
 Be mindful of cutting deals that make you look like a sellout.
-Your audiences might not like that, and if you lose your audience, you lose the sponsors.
+Your audience might not like that, and if you lose your audience, you lose the sponsors.

 6. Affiliate programs